 Our onboard presentation series will continue as we steam across Davis Strait towards Canada.
 This is an excellent time to enjoy workshops, watch a documentary, and get out on deck looking for whales, seabirds, and marine wildlife.

 Day 6: Mittimatalik(Pond Inlet), NU, Canada - Experience Inuit Culture

 Mittimatalik is a busy Arctic community in a beautiful setting.
 The views of nearby Bylot Island are stunning.
 We will have a chance to explore the town.
 The cultural presentation at the Community Hall is not to be missed— handcrafted goods may be available here, too.

 In 1845, Sir John Franklin set out from England with HMS Erebus and HMS Terror, attempting to sail through the Northwest Passage.
-Franklin’s crew overwintered at Beechey Island, where three of his men died.
-Numerous search parties later used Beechey as a depot and rendezvous.
-Amundsen, Bernier, and Larsen all visited Beechey.
+Pay your respects at this haunting memorial to Sir John Franklin’s failed expedition.
+Learn the compelling history of the HMS Ereb and HMS Terror’s attempts to sail through the Northwest Passage.
+Franklin’s crew overwintered at Beechey Island, where three of his men died, and numerous search parties later used the spot as a depot and rendezvous.
 Thomas Morgan of the HMS Investigator was buried here in 1854 alongside Franklin’s men.
-The graves and the ruins of nearby Northumberland House are a haunting memorial.
+Visit their graves and the ruins of nearby Northumberland House while contemplating the poignant history.

 Day 12: Quasuittuq (Resolute), NU, Canada - Wave a Fond Farewell

 Say your goodbyes to the Arctic in Qausuittuq (Resolute).
 The community’s name, meaning “place with no dawn,” comes from its dark winters, but during your visit at the height of summer, you’ll experience the midnight sun—a time of no darkness.